sharduul/chalk/_posts/2017-6-26-famous-companies-tech-stack.md

 ---
 layout: post
 title: "Which famous companies are using your favorite technologies?"
-description: "Checkout which famous companies use your favorite stack.
-Or get inspired to learn some new technology."
+description: "Checkout which famous companies use your favorite technology stack.
+Want to know what technologies companies like Facebook, Youtube, Netflix use?"
 tags: [tech, listicles]
 og_image: "posts/fun/netflix.jpg"
 ---